be-hase/kuery-client/docs/introduction.md

 It is designed to be used alongside both `spring-data-r2dbc` and `spring-data-jdbc`, allowing you to start small.

 In the future, we may add a different foundation or possibly create a new one from scratch.

+## Preface

+This document does not explain Spring or Spring Boot.
+It is written assuming you are already familiar with them.
+For those without this knowledge, the document may be difficult to understand.